John Lewis Black Friday deals 2019 - over 20% discounts on Dyson, Bosch and more

 Best John Lewis Black Friday deals

 The sale is now live!
 You can save up to 20% off selected John Lewis & Partners electricals.
-We’ve selected our picks below:
+These are some of the best deals available now:

 - Free Samsung Q-Series Soundbar when bought with Selected QLED TV’s